When we ask you for specific details, we’ll always:

 • Zinc eConsulting Ltd (‘we’ and ‘us’) means Zinc eConsulting Ltd and Zinc eConsulting Ltd

 • We’re committed to protecting your privacy.
-We comply fully with the 6 principles of the GDPR (General Data Protection Regulation), and aim to maintain best-practice standards in our processing of personal and/or sensitive personal data.
+We comply fully with the 6 principles of the UK GDPR (General Data Protection Regulation), and aim to maintain best-practice standards in our processing of personal and/or sensitive personal data.

 The GDPR Principles are:

 Principle 1: Personal data shall be processed lawfully, fairly and in a transparent manner

 Principle 2: Personal data should be collected for specific, explicit and legitimate reasons

 Principle 3: Personal data processing should be adequate, relevant and limited to only what is necessary

 Principle 4: Personal data should be accurate and where necessary up to date